Skip to main content

 Day 10 – Windhoek via The AfriCat Foundation: Your early departure will take you south from Ongava via Outjo and Otjiwarongo to reach Okonjima’s AfriCat Day Centre, a wonderful highlight with which to conclude your safari.
 Okonjima is home to the AfriCat Foundation, a wildlife sanctuary which focuses on the research and rehabilitation of Africa’s big cats, especially injured or captured leopard and cheetah.
 You arrive in time for lunch before embarking on an exciting and informative game drive and tour of the center.
 Here you will learn about the function and vision of the AfriCat Foundation and will also get to meet some of the Foundation’s special captive carnivore ambassadors.

 PLEASE NOTE: There will be no tracking of wild cats on this visit.
-Should you wish to add this activity, we would be happy to recommend a 1-2 night extension (at additional cost, see below for details).
+Should you wish to add this activity, we would be happy to recommend a 1-2 night extension (see below for details).
 After the excursion and freshening up, the journey continues further south to arrive back in Windhoek in the late afternoon, just as the sun is setting.

 You will be dropped either at the Windhoek International Airport or to the accommodation of your choice (overnight at additional cost).
 NOTE: If you choose to flying out this evening, departure flights must be no earlier than 9 pm.
 A final night in Windhoek is highly recommended!